Octomore, the ultimate peat whisky

 The Bruichladdich distillery was founded by the Harvey brothers in 1881.

-Bruichladdich, meaning 'coastal hill' in Gaelic, was the most modern distillery on Islay at the time.
+Bruichladdich, meaning 'coastal hill' in Gaelic, at the time Ayla It was the distillery with the most modern facilities on the island.

 However, it was not all smooth history.

-It suffered significant damage from a fire in 1934 and had to close several times due to World War I and II and the downturn in the whiskey market.
+It suffered significant damage from a fire in 1934, and World War I and World War II and Whiskey We had to close several times due to the market downturn.

 Then, in 2000, a new era began when a group of private investors led by Mark Rainier acquired the distillery.